By Cody Petterson

 Many of the same developers paying Mr. Manolatos to poison the public square with "but this is ballot box planning" have themselves happily circumvented elected councils with ballot measures that dramatically upzone their parcels.
 Manolatos himself is general consultant for Lilac Hills Ranch, which tried to pass Measure B in 2016, which was an actual, honest-to-God ballot box planning measure.
 The disingenuousness of these individuals is stunning.
 They're luminaries of the local disinformation industry.
 Give them enough money to pay their mortgages and luxury car leases and they'll kneel next to their beds and lie to God.

-"But sprawl development can solve our affordable housing crisis."
+"Sprawl development can solve our affordable housing crisis."

 No, it can't.
 Affordable sprawl development is a myth.